gmrandazzo/libscientific/docs/Source/_build/html/_sources/GettingStartedInC.rst.txt

 Multivariate analysis algorithms
 ================================

-In this section you will find examples regarding how to run multivariate analysis algorithms.
+In this section, you will find examples of running multivariate analysis algorithms.
-In particular the algorithm described here are extracted from official scientific publications and are adapted to run in multithreading to speedup the calculation.
+In particular, the algorithm described here is extracted from official scientific publications and is adapted to run in multithreading to speed up the calculation.

 * PCA and PLS implements the NIPALS algorithm described in the following publication:

 | P. Geladi, B.R.
 Kowalski
 | Partial least-squares regression: a tutorial
-| Analytica Chimica Acta Volume 185, 1986, Pages 1–17
+| Analytica Chimica Acta Volume 185, 1986, Pages 1-17
 | DOI:10.1016/0003-2670(86)80028-9